Jojo-Penrose/AERO-553-Bonus-Project/README.md

 $$ (-1.1)^{0.7} $$

-Where some root of a negative number is requested, and the answers are potentially non-real.
+where some root of a negative number is requested, and the answers are potentially non-real.
 Typically, on handheld calculators, logarithm-based methods are used to compute non-integer powers, and the domain is heavily restricted as a result.
 With the available power on modern computers (and the examples set by applications like MATLAB and WolframAlpha), a more robust system is surely possible.

 To come up with a solution to this problem, one critical assumption was made that makes the entire algorithm possible.
 In mathematics, the domain of all real numbers includes irrational numbers.
 On a computer, however, irrational numbers cannot be truly represented, only approximated.
 The simplest way to perform floating-point computation on a computer is to represent any decimal number as a ratio of integers.
 For example: